 Since nonprofits don’t secure revenue for internal gain, nonprofit accounting is all about staying accountable for your finances, instead of making a profit.
 Charitable organizations rely on donors and grant funders to obtain the funds they need.
 As a result, they must spend these funds according to donors’ and grant funders’ terms and restrictions.

-• Equity vs. Net Assets: In a for-profit organization, the difference between your assets (items owned) and liabilities (items owed) is equity, which represents the ownership interest or stake that shareholders have in the company.
-Because nonprofit organizations do not have owners, the difference between your assets and liabilities is instead labeled “net assets.”
+• Equity vs. Net Assets: In a for-profit organization, the difference between assets (items owned) and liabilities (items owed) is called “equity,” which represents the ownership interest (equity) that shareholders have in the company.
+Because nonprofit organizations do not have owners, the difference between assets and liabilities is labeled “net assets.”
 Under current accounting guidance, nonprofits must classify net assets based on whether or not they have donor-imposed restrictions on their use.
 For example, a major donor may specify that their donation to their alma mater must be used to build a new library on the university’s campus.

 • Report Titles: Nonprofits and for-profits must prepare similar reports, but the terminology used to describe them is slightly different.
-For example, the balance sheet of a nonprofit is known as a Statement of Financial Position, and the income statement of a nonprofit is known as a Statement of Activities.
+For example, a nonprofit’s balance sheet is known as a Statement of Financial Position, and its income statement is known as a Statement of Activities.

 • Contributions: The rules surrounding the receipt and recognition of contributions are one of the most important differences between for-profit and nonprofit accounting.
-Nonprofit contributions may come with strings attached, leading to potential timing differences between when your nonprofit receives cash and when you recognize this revenue in your financial reports.
-A common case of this scenario is matching pledges or challenge grants, wherein a donation is contingent on some other goal (usually another donation).
+Nonprofit contributions may come with strings attached, leading to potential timing differences between when a nonprofit receives cash and when it recognizes this revenue in its financial reports.
+A common case of this scenario is matching pledges or challenge grants, wherein a donation is contingent on achieving some other goal (usually another donation).

-• Expenses: Nonprofits must report expenses by nature (expense line) and function (program services and supporting activities).
+• Expenses: Whereas for-profits report their expenses by nature, nonprofits must report expenses by both nature (expense line) and function (program services and supporting activities).
 Most organizations choose to meet this requirement by preparing a separate financial statement, known as the Statement of Functional Expenses.

 These accounting differences are reflected within the financial statements that nonprofit organizations prepare, which we’ll review in more detail in a later section.